George Gillham, Partner, Dispute Resolution

 Part of my practice for corporate clients involves the use of litigation techniques to avoid litigation and achieve, instead, quick and effective settlements with HMRC.
 I have experience of disputes around transfer pricing, controlled foreign companies, revenue v capital, capital allowances, MTIC fraud, and suspected serious tax fraud settlements under COP9, as well as settlements of multiple outstanding issues under the various corporate settlement programmes.
 I also advise (usually on an emergency basis) companies who find themselves subjected to dawn raids by HMRC.

 As regards individuals, I advise HNWs and professionals, such as lawyers, bankers and accountants, who are either subject to or caught up in civil enquiries, COP 8, COP 9, or criminal investigations by HMRC, including advising at interviews under caution.
-I also advise on professional negligence claims against independent financial advisers, accountants and law firms in relation to tax advice they have given.
+In addition, I advise on professional negligence claims against independent financial advisers, accountants and law firms in relation to tax advice they have given.

-I have deep experience of tax litigation in all UK courts and tribunals, from the First-tier Tax Tribunal through to the Supreme Court and the European Court of Justice (ECJ), in particular in relation to the conduct of direct tax group litigation cases, but also advising on disputes involving VAT, customs duties and other tax imposts.
+I have deep experience of tax litigation in all UK courts and tribunals, from the First-tier Tax Tribunal through to the Supreme Court and the European Court of Justice (ECJ), in particular in relation to the conduct of direct tax group litigation cases, but also disputes involving VAT, customs duties and other tax imposts.

 I speak at conferences and seminars in the UK and EU on cross border tax issues, on complex litigation, and on HMRC raids.
 I co-write (with Hartley Foster) the 'Administrative Machinery' and 'Impact of EU Law' chapters of the textbook 'Revenue Law: Principles and Practice' published annually by Bloomsbury.
 I occasionally post on the Fieldfisher 'Tax Deductions' Blog.